 In the mid 1970s Gray also appeared in a number of pornographic films.
-In interviews and writings, he referred variously to having appeared in Candy Lips (1976), The Farmer’s Daughters (1976), Ilsa, Harem Keeper of the Oil Sheiks (1976), Maraschino Cherry (1978), and Little Orphan Dusty (1978).
+In interviews and writings, he referred to having appeared in The Farmer’s Daughters (1976) and Maraschino Cherry (1978).

 Gray later wrote an essay called ‘The Farmer’s Daughters’ in which he described the experience of not being able to sustain his erection for the shoot on the film:

 I was beginning to experience my limpness as The Great Refusal, but all of this was at the expense of the production.
 But, fuck it, I thought, someone always has to pay.
 There is no place in this world that doesn’t cost someone something.